 The Strategic Importance of Lead Response Time for Admins

-In the current high-velocity sales environment, the metric known as "Lead Response Time" (often called "Speed to Lead") is a vital sign of organizational health.
+In the current high-velocity sales cycle, the metric known as Lead Response Time (often called Speed to Lead) is a vital sign of organizational health.
 By the time a lead record appears in your Salesforce org, a silent countdown has begun against the prospect’s waning attention span.

 The stakes of tracking Lead Response Time are backed by hard evidence.
-The "MIT Study" (Lead Response Management Study) provides a sobering reality: the probability of successfully contacting a lead drops by 100 times if the outreach occurs within 30 minutes versus 5 minutes.
+The MIT Lead Response Management Study provides a sobering reality: the probability of successfully contacting a lead drops by 100 times if the outreach occurs within 30 minutes instead of 5 minutes.
 Furthermore, the odds of qualifying that lead decrease by 21 times over that same 25-minute interval.
 These are not marginal gains; they determine the efficacy of marketing spend.

-To report on Lead Response Time effectively, Admins must first understand why the native Salesforce platform struggles to calculate it.
+To report on Lead Response Time effectively, admins must first understand why the native Salesforce platform struggles to calculate it.
 The issue lies in the fundamental data model of the platform.

-Salesforce is a relational database where the "Lead" is a primary object with a definitive creation timestamp (CreatedDate).
-The "Response," however, is stored as a separate record on the Task or Event object.
-These records are linked to the Lead via the WhoId relationship field.
+Salesforce is a relational database where the Lead is a primary object with a definitive creation timestamp (CreatedDate).
+The response, however, is stored as a separate record on the Task or Event object.
+These records are linked to the lead via the WhoId relationship field.

 To calculate response time, the system must perform a specific operation across these two objects: